Existence, Regularity, and a Strong It\^o Formula for the Isochronal Phase of SPDE: Setup

 The second class of examples in which we are interested in is a class of integro-differential equations, with dynamics at $\xi\in O$ described as

 where $\omega$ and $f$ are typically bounded and Lipschitz.
 These equations are frequently employed in neuroscience (where they are typically referred to as \emph{neural field equations})~\cite{B12}~and ecology \cite{patterson2020probabilistic}.
 Mild solutions to stochastic perturbations of \eqref{eq:NFE}~only make sense when the perturbing noise is trace class \cite{KS17}, and in this case Assumption \ref{assn:Noise}~is satisfied.
-With $L=[-1,-\epsilon^{-1}]$, Assumptions \ref{assn:PDE}(a), (b) are satisfied, though (c) is not.
+With $L=[-1,-\epsilon^{-1}]$, Assumptions \ref{assn:PDE}(a), (b), are satisfied, though (c) is not.
 However, Assumption \ref{assn:PDE}~(c) is only needed to prove the It{\^o}~formula for the isochronal phase when $W$ is not trace class, as can be seen in the arguments of Section \ref{sec:Regularity}~below.
 As stochastic neural field equations only make sense for trace class noise, the fact that \eqref{eq:NFE}~does not satisfy Assumption \ref{assn:PDE}(c) is not an issue.

-For either reaction-diffusion or neural field equations, the principal examples of $\Gamma$ that we have in mind are stationary or travelling waves of activity in neural field equations or nerve axon equations \cite{AK15,kilpatrick2013wandering,maclaurin2020wandering}, and spiral waves in excitable media, as studied by Beyn \&~Th{\"u}mmler \cite{BT04,BT07}~on unbounded domains and by Xin \cite{X93}~on a bounded spatial domain -- see also \cite{KMZ22}.
-We are also interested in the case of stationary patterns that remain stationary under translation or rotation, as occur in both reaction-diffusion and neural field equations \cite{CGG01,maclaurin2020wandering,VRFC17}.
-So long as either of \eqref{eq:RDE}~or \eqref{eq:NFE}~possesses a sufficiently regular invariant manifold $\Gamma$, and the parameterization $\alpha\mapsto\gamma_\alpha$ is non-degenerate, Assumption \ref{assn:Manifold}~is satisfied.
-For instance, if $\Gamma$ consists of travelling wave solutions on a periodic domain, this is the case. \end{rmk}
+For reaction-diffusion or neural field equations, the main examples of $\Gamma$ that we have in mind are stationary or travelling waves \cite{AK15,kilpatrick2013wandering,maclaurin2020wandering}, and spiral waves in excitable media, as studied in \cite{BT04,BT07}~on unbounded domains and in \cite{X93}~on bounded spatial domains -- see also \cite{KMZ22}.
+We are also interested in the case of stationary patterns that remain stationary under translation or rotation \cite{CGG01,maclaurin2020wandering,VRFC17}.
+So long as \eqref{eq:RDE}~or \eqref{eq:NFE}~possesses a sufficiently regular invariant manifold $\Gamma$, and the parameterization $\alpha\mapsto\gamma_\alpha$ is non-degenerate, these examples satisfy Assumption \ref{assn:Manifold}.
+For instance, if $\Gamma$ consists of travelling wave solutions on a periodic domain, this is the case. \end{remark}